 - When a team is competing for the same type of player as another team, specifically two teams drafting a high-level guy to start with and there has been a run on high-level women, and there is really only one left that both covet.

-This happened in every single one of the 10 mock drafts I completed.
+This happened in every single one of the 10 MLP mock draft simulations I completed.
 There are two specific spots where the draft slot values plummeted:

 I literally have no idea how much draft slot number one is going to go for.
-I have this slot going anywhere from 900,000 draft points to 970,000 draft points (maximum bid for one draft slot) in the mocks I have done.
+I have this slot going anywhere from 900,000 draft points to 970,000 draft points (maximum bid for one draft slot) in the MLP mock drafts I have done.

-Having a little extra money for your third and fourth pick could have you done with the draft in the 30s
+5. Having a Little Extra Money for Your Third and fourth picks could have you done with the Draft in the 30s

-In eight out 10 mock drafts conducted, at least one team finished their draft before the 40th pick.
+In eight out of 10 MLP mock drafts conducted, at least one team finished its draft before the 40th pick.
 In almost every case, the teams that end up doing so are taking their first pick with either the 10th, 11th, 12th, or 13th draft slot.
 From there, the teams wait until the late teens before the second pick.

 - No. 12 - Hayden Patriquin